What's new for payroll

 You can choose to receive your PD7A/PD7A(TM), Statement of account for current source deductions online.
 Once you have registered for online mail through our Manage online mail service, the CRA will no longer print and mail the PD7A/PD7A(TM) forms to you.
 Instead, you will receive an email to notify you when there is mail to view in your secure online account.
 For more information, go to E-services for Businesses.

 We are no longer mailing web access code (WAC) letters.
 You can use the WAC that was issued for the 2012 tax year to file future information returns or obtain one at Filing Information Returns Electronically (T4/T5 and other types of returns).

 Effective December 2013, the CRA will no longer provide the T4 and T1204 Desktop applications.
 Users of these applications can file their information returns with our convenient Web Forms or Internet file transfer applications.

 Direct deposit is now available for payroll accounts

 Employers are now able to sign up for direct deposit using the new Form RC366, Direct Deposit Request for Businesses.

 Since 2012, employers may have to deduct CPP contributions from the pensionable earnings they pay an employee who is 60 to 70 years of age, even if the employee is receiving a CPP or QPP retirement pension.
 See Changes to the rules for deducting Canada Pension Plan (CPP) contributions for more information.

-To find out more, go to Hiring credit for small business (HCSB).
+For more information, go to Hiring credit for small business (HCSB).

-The information in this publication is effective July 1, 2013.
-This publication replaces the 96th edition of the Payroll Deductions Formulas for Computer Programs.
+The information in this publication is effective January 1, 2014.
+This publication replaces the 97th edition of the Payroll Deductions Formulas for Computer Programs.
 Go to Guide T4127, Payroll Deductions Formulas for Computer Programs for more information.